warolv/igorzhivilo.com/_posts/2015-04-27-splitting-your-app-into-smaller-apps-using-rabbitmq.markdown

 date: 2015-04-27 08:59
 comments: true
 categories:
-  - Rails
+  - rails
 tags:
-  - Rails
+  - rails
-  - RabbitMQ
+  - rabbitMQ
 description: Messaging with rabbitmq, splitting your app with rabbitmq, decoupligg of your app with rabbitmq, using bunny and snakers gems, working with amqp on rails
 keywords: messaging, rabbitmq, amqp, bunny, sneakers
 sharing: true